 IBI Consultants has decades of experience conducting investigations, training, and research in Central and South America.
 Using a cutting-edge research paradigm that merges granular field research with advanced open source data mining and link analysis technology, IBI can successfully identify and map transnational criminal networks and potential terrorist threats.

-June 19, 2024 - Research published by FIU Jack D. Gordon Institute for Public Policy
+January 9, 2025 - Report published by FIU Jack D. Gordon Institute for Public Policy

 Support of USG inter-agency partners in mapping corruption structures tied to transnational organized crime in the Northern Triangle as part of the Biden Administration’s Central America anti-corruption policy.